 “Amazon Business lets our customers use a set of policies or rules to ensure that certain types of products they buy meet those requirements,” Heimes said.
 “So, you could say, ‘I want to buy local,’ ‘I want to buy products with sustainability certifications,’ ‘I want to buy from veteran-owned or diverse suppliers.’”

-Angagaw said that business owners and procurement staff are using Amazon Business for its end-to-end solution which provides tools and analytics that give them control, visibility, and insight into purchasing, supply chain, and other activities.
+Business owners and procurement staff are using Amazon Business for its end-to-end solution, which provides tools and analytics that give them control, visibility, and insight into purchasing, supply chain, and other activities.

-“Smart business buying is really the culmination of machine learning and artificial intelligence we are bringing to bear on the procurement space to help our customers buy and supply their needs in a smart way, to free them up to do what they really want to do, which is run their business,” Heimes said.
+“Smart business buying is really the culmination of machine learning and artificial intelligence we are bringing to bear on the procurement space,” Heimes said, “to help our customers buy and supply their needs in a smart way, to free them up to do what they really want to do, which is run their business.”

 Does Amazon Business have a Prime membership program?

 Yes.
-Business Prime is a popular membership similar to Amazon Prime but with business specific benefits tailored to business buyers.
-It provides benefits like free shipping on eligible items, deals, and other features like Guided Buying and Spend Visibility.
-The Business Prime membership includes benefits and pricing* plans tailored for various business sizes.
+Business Prime is a popular membership similar to Amazon Prime but with business-specific benefits tailored to business buyers.
+It provides benefits like free shipping on eligible items, deals, and other features like Guided Buying and Spend Visibility, which helps track buying patterns to optimize savings.
+The Business Prime membership includes benefits and pricing plans, which vary across regions, tailored for various business sizes.

 How do customers use Amazon Business?

-Angagaw said Amazon Business helps large and small customers leverage what they're doing today in the area of spend.
-But Amazon Business can also help them source products with sustainability certification or goods sold by local, diverse, and other businesses.
+Amazon Business helps large and small customers leverage what they’re doing today in the area of spend.
+But it can also help them source products with sustainability certification or goods sold by local, diverse, and other businesses.

 These benefits also translate to tangible savings.
 “We make it really easy for them to procure at competitive prices and save money that can be then reinvested,” Gagnon said.